Rydklvr/homepage/content/posts/0001-stowing-dotfiles/stowing-dotfiles.md

 Here's an explanation of what that command is doing:

+`-R`
-1. `-R` means "restow".
-This will overwrite your symlinks, say if you've updated your dotfiles on another machine and want to sync them to your current machine From the manpage:
+: This will overwrite your symlinks, say if you've updated your dotfiles on another machine and want to sync them to your current machine From the manpage:
    > Restow packages (first unstow, then stow again).
-This is useful for pruning obsolete symlinks from the target tree after updating the software in a package.
+This is useful for pruning obsolete symlinks
+    from the target tree after updating the software in a package.

+`-t ~`
-2. `-t ~` is the target directory.
+: The target directory.
 This is where the symlinks will be created.

+`git`
-3. The final argument is the directory containing the files to be symlinked to.
+: The final argument is the directory containing the files to be symlinked to, in this case, `git`.

 Putting it all together, running `stow -R -t ~ git` will create a symlink in your home directory to `~/dotfiles/git/.gitconfig`.